-- I. 2.
-On the Sunday with Palm-branches the service is of the Sunday and let the Feast of the Annunciation be deferred until Thursday after the Octave of Easter. - 2.
+- 1. 21.
+On the Sunday with Palm-branches the service is of the Sunday and let the Feast of the Annunciation be deferred until Thursday after the Octave of the Pasch. - 2.
 A. On the Sunday with Palm-branches the service is of the Sunday.
 At 1.
-Vespers which will be of the Sunday: let there be2 a solemn Memorial of the Annunciation of Blessed Mary: unless it be the Feast of the Place. - 3.
-2. On the Sunday with Palm-branches the service is of the Sunday and let the [116r.]
+Vespers which will be of the Sunday: let there be 2 a solemn Memorial of the Annunciation of Blessed Mary: unless it be the Feast of the Place. - 3.
+A. On the Sunday with Palm-branches the service is of the Sunday and let the [116r.]
 Feast of Saint Richard be deferred until the translation of the same.

 Tuesday is of Saint Ambrose.
 Chapter Behold a great priest.
-XX.
+[889].

-On Monday3 is said the Office of the Dead with ix.
+On Monday3 the Office of the Dead is said with ix.
 Lessons and with the Mass on the morrow.

-- 4. A. On the Sunday with Palm-branches the service is of the Sunday and the other ferias of the fast: and nothing of the Martyrs [Tiburtius and Valerianus]4 except a Memorial.
-At Vespers and at Matins of Saint Mary. - 5.
-A. On the Sunday with Palm-branches y the service is of the Sunday.
+- 4. A. On the Sunday with Palm-branches the service is of the Sunday and the other ferias are of the fast: and nothing of the Martyrs [Tiburtius and Valerianus] 4 except a Memorial: at Vespers and at Matins of Saint Mary. - 5.
+A. On the Sunday with Palm-branches the service is of the Sunday.

-On Tuesday is said the Office of the Dead with ix.
-Lessons and with the Mass on the morrow. - I. 1.
-On the Sunday with Palm-branches the service is of the Sunday: and let the Feast of the Annunciation be deferred until Thursday after the Octave of Easter. - 2.
-39. On the Sunday with Palm-branches the service is of the Sunday.
+On Tuesday the Office of the Dead is said with ix.
+Lessons and with the Mass on the morrow. - I. II.
+On the Sunday with Palm-branches the service is of the Sunday: and let the Feast of the Annunciation be deferred until Thursday after the Octave of the Pasch. - 2.
+16. On the Sunday with Palm-branches the service is of the Sunday.

-On Tuesday is said the Office of the Dead with ix.
+On Tuesday the Office of the Dead is said with ix.
 Lessons and with the Mass on the morrow. - 3.
-13. On the Sunday with Palm-branches the service is of the Sunday: and let the Feast of Saint Richard be deferred until the Translation of the same.
+16 On the Sunday with Palm-branches the service is of the Sunday: and let the Feast of Saint Richard be deferred until the Translation of the same.
 2. Vespers on Sunday will be of the Feast [S. Ambrose]5 with a solemn Memorial of the Sunday. - 4.
-3. On the Sunday with Palm-branches the service is of the Sunday.
-On Tuesday is said the Office of the Dead with ix.
+39. On the Sunday with Palm-branches the service is of the Sunday.
+On Tuesday the Office of the Dead is said with ix.
 Lessons. - 5.
 16. On the Sunday with Palm-branches the service is of the Sunday.

-Let the Feast of Saint George be deferred until the 9. day of the month of May: but beware of the Translation of Saint Nicholas: because where it is celebrated, then the Feast of Saint George must be deferred until the 11. day of May. - I. C. On the Sunday with Palm-branches the service is of the Sunday, and let the Feast of the Annunciation be deferred until the Thursday after the Octave of
+Let the Feast of Saint George be deferred until the 9. day of the month of May: but beware of the Translation of Saint Nicholas: because where it is celebrated, then the Feast of Saint George must be deferred until the 11. day of May.

-Easter.
+I. C. On the Sunday with Palm-branches the service is of the Sunday, and let the Feast of the Annunciation be deferred until the Thursday after the Octave of the

+Pasch.

-- 2. C. On the Sunday with Palm-branches the service is of the Sunday. - On Tuesday is said the Office of the Dead with ix.
+- 2. C. On the Sunday with Palm-branches the service is of the Sunday.

+On Tuesday the Office of the Dead is said with ix.
 Lessons.
 Let the Feast of Saint Richard be put off until the Translation. - 3.
-C. On the Sunday with Palm-branches the service is of the Sunday and let the Feast of Saint Ambrose be deferred until the morrow.
+C. Q On the Sunday with Palm-branches the service is of the Sunday and let the Feast of Saint Ambrose be deferred until the morrow.
 2. Vespers on Sunday will be of the Feast [S. Ambrose] with a solemn Memorial of the Sunday. - 4.
 C. On the Sunday with Palm-branches the service is of the Sunday.